abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and energy in our practice.

-These two qualities are among the five spiritual faculties: *saddhā*, *viriya*, *sati*, *samādhi*, and *paññā* (faith, energy, mindfulness, concentration, and wisdom).
-None of these factors stands alone.
+These two qualities are among the five spiritual faculties: *saddhā*, *viriya*, *sati*, *samādhi*, and *paññā*—faith, energy, mindfulness, concentration, and wisdom.
+None of these factors stand alone.
 They support, feed, and nourish each other.
-We need to attend to saddhā—faith or confidence—in a skillful way, so that it helps nourish the qualities of effort, mindfulness, wisdom and samādhi.
+We need to attend to saddhā—faith or confidence—in a skillful way, so that it helps nourish the qualities of effort, mindfulness, wisdom, and samādhi.
 Together these qualities bring a steadiness of mind, a clarity of awareness.
 In the suttas, the Buddha teaches that the spiritual faculties are a direct source of awakening.
 When we generate and nurture them, we are directly nourishing